Aberdeen railway station, New South Wales

-Aberdeen railway station is located on the Main Northern line in New South Wales, Australia.
-It serves the town of Aberdeen.
+Aberdeen railway station is an intercity railway station located on the Main North line, serving the Hunter Valley town of Aberdeen.
+It is served by Sydney Trains Intercity Hunter Line and NSW TrainLink North Western Region services.

 History

 Aberdeen opened on 20 August 1870.
+The station was completely rebuilt in 1899, as part of works to remove level crossings within the town.
+These works included the demolition of the original station buildings, the lowering of the station by 10 ft and the raising of nearby streets with excess material from the railway cuttings.

 In 2010, the station was refurbished, with a new shelter and retaining walls built.

+Services

-Platforms & services
+Platforms

 The station has one platform and a passing loop.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Scone.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle and Scone.

 There are three services in each direction on weekdays, with two on weekends and public holidays.

 It is also served by NSW TrainLink Xplorer services from Sydney to Armidale and Moree.
 This station is a request stop for the service, so the train only stops here if passengers have booked to board/alight here.